SamueleGiraudo/Calimba/Help.md

 ### Synthesizers
-Phrases are played by using synthesizers whose characteristics make it possible to model totally different sounds.
+Phrases are played by using synthesizers whose characteristics make it possible to model a wide range of totally different sounds.
 A synthesizer is specified by

-1. the maximal duration `m` of the sound in ms;
+1. the maximal duration `m` in ms of the produced sounds;
-1. the duration `a` of the attack of the sound in ms;
+1. the duration `a` of the attack in ms of the produced sounds;
-1. the duration `d` of the decay of the sound in ms;
+1. the duration `d` of the decay in ms of the produced sounds;
-1. the power `p` of the sound, which is a floating number between $0$ and $1$;
+1. the power `p` of the produced sounds, which is a floating number between $0$ and $1$;
-1. the geometric ratio `r` for of the coefficients of the harmonics of the sound, which is a floating number strictly between $0$ and $1$.
+1. the geometric ratio `r` for of the coefficients of the harmonics of the produced sounds, which is a floating number strictly between $0$ and $1$.

-The first tree components describe the _shape_ of the sound.
+The first three components describe the _shape_ of the sound.
 Given a shift of duration `t` ms, the shape modifies the associated sounds as depicted here
 ```
 ---___ /         \